 Even with the best technology, understanding how to prevent seniors from falling comes down to caregiver habits and daily routines.

-• Integrate devices with daily routines so they become familiar instead of intrusive.
+Integrate devices into daily routines so they become familiar rather than intrusive.

 How to Support Seniors Emotionally After a Fall